hubertjb/dl-eeg-review/README.md

 * How do we include the link?
 Do we actually want to include links?
 (They will die at some point.)
 * The excluded studies on Google Drive should go in a separate tab (so we don't have to remove them manually in the code).

+## Ideas

+* We could download the data directly from the Google Sheets using the [API](https://developers.google.com/drive/api/v3/manage-downloads#downloading_google_documents).
+This way we wouldn't have to manually save and reload the CSV file every time we change the spreadsheet.